 showAlignment true | false

 Whether to show the resulting pairwise sequence alignment(s) in the Sequence Viewer.
 When fit iteration is employed, the pairs used in the final fit will be highlighted in the sequence alignment as a region named matched residues.
+An RMSD header is automatically shown above the sequences, with histogram bar heights representing the spatial variation among residues associated with a column.

 *These sequence alignments are a by-product of superposition, and may not be entirely correct.
 Successful superposition only requires the sequence alignment to be partly correct, as incorrect portions tend to be excluded from the fit during iteration.
 If the sequences are easy to align (highly similar), the sequence alignment is likely to be correct throughout.
 However, if the sequences are more distantly related, parts of the alignment may be incorrect even when the superposition is good.